ISVC Meeting 2018

 Workshop 2: Crafting Unique Corporate Value Chains

-Prof. Dr. Madeleine Pullman, Portland State University and Tobias Streich, Transparency-One
+chaired by Prof. Dr. Madeleine Pullman, Portland State University and Tobias Streich, Transparency-One

 Many brands differentiate by the story they tell about the creation or use of their products and services, pointing stakeholders to the uniqueness of their value chains and the actors involved therein.
 How can organizations craft individual corporate value chains that offer more unique and thus higher consumer value while being more sustainable?